linnil1/taipei-trash-map/README.md

 ## Policy

-如果有任何問題

-- 請善用 ISSUE/PR
-- 請填寫表單 (給不會用 Github 的人)

-If any questions/suggestions
+If any bugs/questions/suggestions founded,

-- Please submit ISSUE/PR
+Please submit ISSUE/PR in English or Tranditional-Chinese
-- Submit the form (for non-Github user)

 ## Develop/Deploy